Introduction to small business Consulting

 6. A consultant may be hired to teach

-You probably haven’t been able to get off the phone since the phone rang for a computer consultant who could teach employees how to use a new program.
+You probably haven’t been able to get off the phone since the phone rang for a computer small business consulting who could teach employees how to use a new program.
 Consultants can conduct various skills.
 A consultant must be conscientious of staying abreast of developments in their field and training new clients what they need to know to stay competitive.

 7. Consulting can help organizations reinvent themselves